MNT 2025 Conference proceedings

 Co-create your own adventure

-Kjersti Daae og Mirjam S. Glessmer
+Kjersti Daae and Mirjam S. Glessmer

 Abstract: We have run a 3-year project financed by the Norwegian Directorate for Higher Education and Skills, HK-dir, under the program for student active learning, on implementing student-staff collaborations to co-create learning at the Geophysical Institute, University of Bergen.
 Throughout the project, we have explored and learned new ways of implementing co-creation at multiple levels within a course.
 Here, we invite you to join our co-creation journey guided by the Mountain Code.
 We share ideas on how you can plan and carry out the journey together with the students.